jaybhai2/data-engineering-faq/README.md

 ### 10) optimization techique:

-1. Push down partition filter,
+1. Alwasy be aware of push down partition filter,
 2. Use broast variable
 3. cache the dataframe if its dataframed is reused by multiple action (ie. save())
 4. Dont use UDF, use built in function as much as you can,